FAQ/Walkthrough by Suprak the Stud

 Continue to follow the path into town, and you'll eventually park the wagon nearby the general store.
 The women get out and go to the saloon, while Uncle leads you over to the general store.
 He'll look around a bit and pick up some whiskey, and suggests you get some coffee because you look tired.
 RUDE.
 Go and talk to the shopkeeper and then look at the dried goods section of his catalogue to find some coffee for $1.00.
 Once you're done, go outside and enjoy some whiskey with uncle on the porch.

-One of the women will come over to talk to you at this point, and let you know she overheard a train will be passing through nearby soon and it'll be carrying a lot of rich passengers.
+Mary-Beth will come over to talk to you at this point, and let you know she overheard that a train carrying a lot of rich passengers will be traveling nearby soon.
 Sounds like an easy target.
 The other women think they found an easy target too, and seduced some drunk men over to the hotel in order to rob them.
-Unfortunately, these targets do not appear to be as easy as they thought, because you see one of them violently grabbing one of them and dragging her behind a nearby building.
-Time to go learn that rascal some manners.
+Unfortunately, these targets do not appear to be as easy as they thought, because you see one of them violently grabbing Tilly and dragging her behind a nearby building.
+Time to go teach that no good rascal some manners.

 Once outside, another man will recognize you from Blackwater and flee.
 You need to give chase here, but it isn't too hard to keep up with him.
 If he travels too far away you can follow him via the red indicator on your mini-map.
 Try to keep up with him, and urge your horse to go as fast as it can.
 Eventually, the man will fall from his saddle and roll over a nearby cliff.
 You can either pull him up or let him fall.
 The mission will be completed either way, but pulling him up will gain you honor while letting him fall will lose it.
 Either way, the mission will end afterwards.
 Once the mission is completed, head back into Valentine with the horse.
 You can return it to his owner, and if you do you will gain honor regardless of how the rest of the mission went.
 With the mission complete, you can head back into camp.